 We may satisfy the REIT annual distribution requirements by making taxable distributions of our stock or debt securities.
 The IRS has issued Revenue Procedure 2017-45 authorizing "publicly offered REITs" to pay dividends in cash or stock, at the shareholder's election.
-Pursuant to Revenue Procedure 2017-45, effective for distributions declared on or after August 11, 2017, the IRS will treat the distribution of stock pursuant to an elective cash/stock dividend as a distribution of property under Section 301 of the Code (i.e., a dividend), as long as at least 20% of the total dividend is available in cash and certain other parameters detailed in the Revenue Procedure are satisfied.
-We are a "publicly offered REIT."
+Pursuant to Revenue Procedure 2017-45, the IRS will treat the distribution of stock pursuant to an elective cash/stock dividend as a distribution of property under Section 301 of the Code (i.e., a dividend), as long as at least 20% of the total dividend is available in cash and certain other parameters detailed in the Revenue Procedure are satisfied.
+We currently are, and expect to continue to be, a "publicly offered REIT."
 Although we currently do not intend to make taxable dividends payable in cash and stock, if in the future we choose to pay dividends in our stock, our stockholders may be required to pay tax in excess of the cash that they receive.